andreipfeiffer/css-in-js/README.md

 ### style9

 [Style9](https://github.com/johanholmerin/style9) is a new library, inspired by Facebook's own CSS-in-JS solution called stylex.
-Style9 is unique because it's the only open source library that supports both `.css` static extraction + atomic CSS.
+Style9 is unique because it's the only open source library that supports both `.css` static extraction + atomic CSS, and/or styles co-location.
 It has TS support and easy to integrate with Next.js.

 However, it has quite a few limitations (at least as of Feb 2021) that makes it practically unusable in a real production application that we would want to scale, both in code & team size:

-- CSS properties are a bit weirdly typed and you also have to learn a few proprietary and opinionated rules:
-   - `fontSize`, or `borderRadius` must be `string`, so you cannot use `fontSize: "2em";`, for instance;
+- It has some limitations regarding shorthand CSS properties, because it generates atomic CSS classes:
-   - `padding`/`margin` supports `string`, but expands it automatically, so you cannot use `margin: "0 auto";`, for instance;
+   - `padding`/`margin` supports `strings`, but expands it automatically, so we cannot use `margin: "0 auto";`, for instance;
-- TS types are custom, and a bit limited:
-   - `boxShadow` is not supported, for instance;
-- no Media Queries support (at least with TypeScript), which is a **total deal breaker** for us;
+- Media Queries support with TypeScript is a bit flimsy and not very clean (we have to use `any` type assertions);
-- cannot use design tokens defined as `Enum` or `POJO`, only constants are supported, which is a **smaller deal breaker** for us;
+- cannot use design tokens defined as `Enum` or `POJO`, only constants are supported, which is a **small deal breaker** for us;
 - dynamic styles are cumbersome to use:
    - it supports styles toggling, similar to `classNames` lib, but not dynamically/computed/expression based;
    - not sure if this is a limitation regarding static extraction (although Treat is doing it), or a TS poor typing limitation, or regarding atomic CSS class name generation;